gilnobrega/farmr/README.md

-# Joaquim's ChiaBot
+# farmr

-A discord bot that monitors your chia farm summary and sends notifications when blocks are found and new plots are completed.
+A web dashboard that allows you to monitor your Chia farm and sends notifications when blocks are found and new plots are completed through a discord bot.
 It can link multiple farmers/harvesters to your account.

-The ChiaBot client is available for Windows, Linux and macOS.
-You can interact with the bot in [Swar's Chia Community](https://discord.gg/q5T4QbwcnH) discord server.
+The farmr client collects local stats about your farm and it is available for Windows, Linux and macOS [here](https://github.com/joaquimguimaraes/chiabot/releases/latest).
+The dashboard can be found in [farmr.net](https://farmr.net).
+Alternatively, you can interact with the bot in [Swar's Chia Community](https://discord.gg/q5T4QbwcnH) discord server.
+You must be in this server to receive notifications.

 ### Main Features
 | ``!chia`` command | Block, Plot and Offline notifications |